Tasarinan/Ufoco/docs/development/build.md

-# Build
+# Install

-We only support the stable version of Node.js.
-Current stable version is `v10.*.*`.
+First, fork the repo and clone to your local

 ## Development